GeveoAu/blog/_posts/2023-08-18-WW2 - Less known facts.md

 ---

-title:WW2 - Less known facts.
+title: Less Known Facts about world war two.

 author: Biman Pathirage.

 linkedin: https://www.linkedin.com/in/bimanpathirage/

-description: **September 1, 1939 – September 2, 1945** – The most hated 6 years of human history in the past century.
-People named World War 1 ‘The Great War’, taking in to account the casualties that it had caused.
+description: People named World War 1 ‘The Great War’,taking into account the casualties that it had caused.
 Little did they know that an even greater war would take place within just 25 years which would see four times greater lives lost and much more sophisticated technologies used.
-This was the deadliest war that has taken place in the world so far in the known human history.
+This was the deadliest war that has taken place in the world so far in known human history.
-It all started when the Nazi leader invaded Poland in late 1939.
-Few days later, honoring an agreement with Poland, France and Great Britain declared war on Germany.
-Later that month, Soviet Russia (who already had a non-aggression agreement with Germany known as the German-Soviet pact) started invading Poland from the East.

 ---
 ___